 Do you LOVE Nakd bars?
 They are by far one of your favourite health snacks and you find yourself enjoying them quite often.
-However with all the stuff about sugar recently, do you wonder if Nakd bars are actually good for you?
+However with all the stuff about sugar recently, do you wonder if Naked bars are good for you?

-It’s a very common question I get asked these days as a sugar specialised health coach, so I decided to help you out and lay out all the facts so you can make the most informed choice in line with your own personal situation…
+It’s a very common question I get asked these days, so I decided to help you out and lay out all the facts so you can make your mind up in line with your own personal situation…

 If you feel you’re in a similar place with these, you’re not alone and you should definitely read on….